Africa

 1 Olaudah Equiano, The Interesting Narrative of the Life of Olaudah Equiano (1789)

-Olaudah Equiano, a former slave to a Royal Navy Officer, became one of the leading members of the campaign to abolish the slave trade in Britain.
+Olaudah Equiano, who had formerly been enslaved to a Royal Navy Officer, became one of the leading members of the campaign to abolish the slave trade in Britain.
 There is evidence that he was born, not in Africa, but in Carolina in America.

 I was born, in 1745, in the kingdom of Benin, in a charming, fruitful valley.